Adhish-ece/Address-book/README.md

 ---

 ## How It Works
-- Contacts are stored in a CSV file (`address.csv`)
+- Contacts are stored in a CSV file called `address.csv`
-- First line of the file keeps the count of total contacts
+- The first line of the file keeps the count of total contacts
 - Each contact record contains: Name, Phone, Email, Location
+- Phone numbers must be 10 digits
+- Gmail IDs must contain `@` and `.com`
+- Duplicate phone numbers or emails are not allowed
+- All data is stored persistently, so it remains even after closing the program

 ---